Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Data-driven adaptive local search

 \subsection{Confidence Level Evaluation}

-Since the sample data is assumed to be i.i.d., it is necessary to make full use of the information contained in the sample data, since we have no information about the true distribution.
-Given a solution $S$, a natural idea is to calculate all possible combinations of the data and count the proportion of these combinations that meet the requirements.
-This proportion is an estimate of the real confidence level $P$ of the solution.
-However, obviously, a brute-force method is not applicable since it requires a calculation complexity of $L^m$, which is related to the problem size $m$ and sample size $L$.
-It may be feasible for small-scale problems, but it becomes impractical for large-scale problems.
-Therefore, based on the above considerations, we propose an exact evaluation method for small-scale problems that is much faster than brute-force enumeration.
-For large-scale problems, we propose an accelerated Monte Carlo evaluation method.
+As the sample data is assumed to be i.i.d., it is imperative to extract the full informational value from the sample data.
+Given a solution $S$, one approach is to calculate all possible combinations of the sample data and determine the proportion of these combinations that meets the chance constraints.
+This proportion serves as an estimate of the real confidence level of $S$.
+However, it is impractical due to its computational complexity of $L^m$, especially for large-scale problems.
+Therefore, we propose an exact evaluation for small-scale problems that is much faster than brute-force enumeration.
+For large-scale problems, we propose an accelerated Monte Carlo evaluation.